huggingface/datasets/metrics/exact_match/README.md

 This metric is limited in that it outputs the same score for something that is completely wrong as for something that is correct except for a single character.
 In other words, there is no award for being *almost* right.

 ## Citation

+## Further References
+- Also used in the [SQuAD metric](https://github.com/huggingface/datasets/tree/master/metrics/squad)